internalfx/rethinkdbfs-spec/README.md

 }
 ```

-Deletes the stored file’s files collection document and associated chunks from the underlying database.
+Deletes the stored file’s files table document and associated chunks from the underlying database.

 As noted for download(), drivers that previously used id’s of a different type MAY implement a delete() method that accepts that type, but MUST mark that method as deprecated.

 #### Implementation details:

 There is an inherent race condition between the chunks and files tables.
 Without some transaction-like behavior between these two tables, it is always possible for one client to delete a stored file while another client is attempting a read of the stored file.
-For example, imagine client A retrieves a stored file’s files collection document, client B deletes the stored file, then client A attempts to read the stored file’s chunks.
+For example, imagine client A retrieves a stored file’s files table document, client B deletes the stored file, then client A attempts to read the stored file’s chunks.
 Client A wouldn’t find any chunks for the given stored file.
-To minimize the window of vulnerability of reading a stored file that is the process of being deleted, drivers MUST first delete the files collection document for a stored file, then delete its associated chunks.
+To minimize the window of vulnerability of reading a stored file that is the process of being deleted, drivers MUST first delete the files table document for a stored file, then delete its associated chunks.

-If there is no such file listed in the files collection, drivers MUST raise an error.
+If there is no such file listed in the files table, drivers MUST raise an error.
 Drivers MAY attempt to delete any orphaned chunks with files_id equal to id before raising the error.

 If a networking or server error occurs, drivers MUST raise an error.

-# Generic Find on Files Collection
+# Generic Find on Files Table

 ```javascript
 class RethinkDBFSFindOptions {